edwardbirdlab/element_cleanup/README.md

 # Running `element_cleanup`

 `element_cleanup` is supplied with a configuration file optimized for the SciNet Ceres cluster.
+Any nf-core configuration should be a direct substitution.

 > ⚠️ **Note:** This pipeline currently supports only **paired-end** data.
 If you would like to use single-end data, please submit a ticket.